Medically reviewed by Drugs.com. Last updated on Apr 15, 2022.

 Use this medicine only as directed by your doctor.
 Do not use more of it and do not use it more often than your doctor ordered.
 Also, do not stop using this medicine without telling your doctor.
 To do so may increase the chance of side effects.

-Inhaled umeclidinium and vilanterol combination comes with patient directions or a Medication Guide.
+Inhaled umeclidinium and vilanterol combination comes with a patient information leaflet and patient instructions.
 Read the directions carefully before using this medicine.
 If you do not understand the directions or you are not sure how to use the inhaler, ask your doctor to show you what to do.
 Also, ask your doctor to check regularly how you use the inhaler to make sure you are using it properly.

 Do not stop using this medicine or other breathing medicines that your doctor has prescribed for you unless you have discussed this with your doctor.